 The MPO is funded by federal grant programs authorized by the U.S. Congress and by contributions from the Tennessee Department of Transportation and local government.

-For more information about funding for planning activities, visit the Transportation Planning Work Program.
+For more information about funding for planning activities, see the Transportation Planning Work Program.

 For more information about funding for roads, bridges, transit, and walking and bicycling facilities, visit the Transportation Improvement Program.